-The rate of premature births in the U.S. is among the highest in the developed world, with nearly one in 10 babies born in 2014 arriving before 37 weeks of pregnancy, according to statistics compiled by the March of Dimes.
+The rate of premature births in the U.S. is among the highest in the developed world, with nearly one in 10 babies arriving before 37 weeks of pregnancy, according to statistics compiled by the March of Dimes.

 EWG was a pioneer in investigating industrial pollution in the womb, documenting the presence of toxic chemicals in the bodies of newborns.

-EWG co-founder and president, Ken Cook, brought the findings of this landmark research to tens of thousands of people through a widely seen presentation titled 10 Americans.
-It’s a little over 20 minutes long – worth every second of your time if you’re worried about the impacts of toxic chemicals on our children’s health.
+EWG Co-Founder and President Ken Cook brought the findings of this landmark research to tens of thousands of people through a widely seen presentation titled 10 Americans.
+It’s a little over 20 minutes long, but is worth every second of your time if you’re worried about the impacts of toxic chemicals on our children’s health.